 - Electronics: Performance issues not matching advertised specifications

-Hidden defects can undermine your purchase satisfaction and trust in the seller.
+Hidden defects can undermine your satisfaction with the purchase and your trust in the vendor.
 However, when those defects translate into a significant financial impact, the situation becomes even more serious.

 3. The Financial Stakes Are High